Every company has a legal obligation to publish its financial statements and related information.

 Historically, every country had its own version of GAAP, with slight nuances on how to treat various accounting matters.
 However, the last two decades have seen a major international effort to create common standards.
 As a consequence, there are now just two versions of GAAP globally:

-US GAAP and IFRS overlap to the point where, for most accounting issues, they’re identical.
-Even so, a long-term project is underway to align the two approaches into a single global standard.
-Unfortunately, broader issues arising from the global financial crisis of 2008 have slowed this work down.
+US GAAP and IFRS overlap to the point where, for most accounting issues, they’re similar in principle.
+Even so, the formal project to fully align the two approaches has largely stalled, though both standard-setting bodies continue to work collaboratively to reduce differences where possible.

 Most multinational companies, and all those listed on both US and non-US stock exchanges, prepare and file accounts under both standards.